-Sound Healing vs Yoga & Movement
+Sound Healing vs Yoga Retreats & Movement

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.

-| Sound Healing | Yoga & Movement | |
+| Sound Healing | Yoga Retreats & Movement | |

 |---|---|---|

-| Format | Bathe your nervous system in resonance that restores and recalibrates. | Reconnect your body and breath through conscious movement in mountain silence. |
+| Format | Bathe your nervous system in resonance that restores and recalibrates. | Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi. |

 | Duration | 3-day program | 5-day program |